AFBuratin/DECMiMo/README.md

 Data used in this analysis was retrieved from available GEO repository of Ribo-depleted RNA-seq samples of two or more different conditions (`GSE53697`, `GSE86356`, `GSE52463`).

+### GLMM matrix composition
+To perform GLMM on the combined matrix (CMAT) we used a function **get_combined_matrix** from the `egaffo/CREART` R package.
+The function take as input `x` the list of the methods' output to be combined, or the path of the CirComPara2's results, or the full path to the circrnas.gtf file from the CirComPara's output.
+You have to specify in the option `select_methods` the names of the detection tools kept to compose the CMAT.

 ### Robustness
 The directory _./robustness/_ contains:
 <ul>